People's Majlis: History

-Construction of the parliament building
+During the era of First Republic of the Maldives from 1953 to 1954, there was a bicameral legislature which included Senate of the Maldives.
+The Republican constitution was abolished in January 1954 and unicameral legislature was restored.

+Parliament building construction

 The present parliamentary building of the People's Majlis was inaugurated on 1 August 1998, with the presence of Pakistan's then-Prime Minister Nawaz Sharif.
 The building was built with the assistance of the Pakistani government, who provided a grant of Rs.
 45 million ($4.25 million) for its construction.

+Incidents

+In 2003, amid unrest that unfolded after the killing of political prisoner Hassan Evan Naseem by security personnel at Maafushi Prison, some rioters threw stones at the Parliament building.

+In 2024, there were physical altercations between opposition and government parliamentarians over the cabinet appointments of president Mohamed Muizzu.
+Opposition MPs were later hospitalized.

 Members and elections

 The constitution of the Maldives was re-written in 2008, and the composition, electorates and powers of the Majlis changed drastically.
-For example, after the change, Majlis had 85 seats, one from each electorate, has an elected speaker from among members, has substantially expanded powers, has been elected in multi-party elections since 2009 and generally resembles the parliament in other liberal democracies.
+After the change, Majlis had 85 seats, one from each electorate, has an elected speaker from among members, has substantially expanded powers, has been elected in multi-party elections since 2009 and generally resembles the legislatures in other liberal democracies.

-Two members are elected from each administrative atoll under the present constitution.
-Another two members are elected from the capital Male’.
+Two members are elected from each administrative atoll under the new constitution.
+Another two members are elected from the capital Malé.
 The president appoints 8 members to the Majlis.
-In the past the Majlis was fully controlled by the ruling regime but it has changed since the adoption of constitutional reforms in 2008 and the first multi party election in 2009.
+In the past the Majlis was fully controlled by the ruling regime, but it has since changed following the adoption of the new constitution in 2008 and the first multi party election in 2009.

 The members are elected for a five-year term.
 Before the ending of the duration for the existing Majlis, a general election is held to elect a new Majlis.
 Usually a new Majlis is elected thirty days prior to the expiration of the existing Majlis.

 Once elected, members begin their parliamentary responsibilities after taking the oath of office, stipulated in article 67 of the constitution.
 Members are guaranteed parliamentary immunity under the constitution.

-Before the 2019 elections, the seat count was increased by two (to 87) after two districts in Male’ were split.
+Before the 2019 elections, an additional 2 seats were created after two districts in Male’ were split.

+In the 2024 parliamentary election which was conducted on 21 April 2024 included 93 constituencies: